The best comedies on Netflix right now (May 2018)

 For many of us, there’s nothing more relaxing and enjoyable than settling into the couch and watching a comedy that’s actually funny.
 Dramas can drag, action movies can be ridiculous, and horror filmsare designed to be stressful.
 Comedies are fun and, more often than not, predictable.
 Not every cinematic experience needs to be an adventure, and sometimes you just want a good laugh.

+The Coen Brothers have, over the years, perfected a very simple recipe for comedy: Take characters who think they’re smarter than they are, and throw them into a situation that goes way over their heads.
+In Burn After Reading, the comedy of errors begins when CIA analyst Osbourne Cox (John Malkovich) quits his job rather than take a demotion, opting to work on a memoir.
+His unfaithful wife, Katie (Tilda Swinton) decides to divorce him, making a copy of his important files, which fall into the hands of two gym employees, Linda (Frances McDormand) and Chad (Brad Pitt), who figure they can get a ransom from Cox.
+Their ham-handed attempt to sell state secrets very quickly goes awry.
+The Coens’ writing is as sharp as ever, and the all-star cast gives outstanding performances.

 The premise behind Tucker and Dale vs. Evil revolves around a simple mistake.
-A gang of college undergrads on a weekend getaway mistake two backwoods rednecks (actors Alan Tudyk and Tyler Labine) for psychotic killers after the duo saves a young girl who falls in the water and gets knocked unconscious.
-The ensuing comedic ride is a one-trick pony, yet it’s also one-lined with a stream of upended cliches that are equally funny and horrific.
+A gang of college undergrads on a weekend getaway mistake two backwoods rednecks (Alan Tudyk and Tyler Labine) for psychotic killers after the duo saves a young girl who falls in the water and gets knocked unconscious.
+The ensuing comedic ride is a one-trick pony, yet it’s also one lined with a stream of upended clichs that are equally funny and horrific.
 The slapstick violence and solid performances, particularly from Tudyk and Labine, also imbue the Canadian flick with an air of uniqueness in an otherwise tepid field … even before one of the kids accidentally jumps in the wood chipper and the bodies start to pile up.

 These days, the late Doug Kenney is not a household name, yet his comedies have become some of the most iconic of all time.
 TheHarvard grad co-founded National Lampoon magazine in the early ’70s and later penned seminal films such asAnimal HouseandCaddyshack, only to fall into obscurity in the decades since.
 Director David Wain (Wet Hot American Summer)puts Kenney’s madcap career under the knife inA Futile and Stupid Gesture, while assembling a host of modern-day actors to play legendary comedians like Chevy Chase (Joel McHale) and Bill Murray (Jon Daly).
 It’s a somewhat surface-level biopic — it churns through the highlights more than anything else — but Will Forte is commendable as Kenney, who was absurd as he was brilliant.